Macrococcus

-Macrococcus is a genus of Gram-positive cocci belonging to the family Staphylococcaceae.
+Macrococcus, (from Ancient Greek μακρός (makrós), meaning "long", and κόκκος (kókkos), meaning "kernel" or "Kermes") is a genus of Gram-positive cocci belonging to the family Staphylococcaceae.
 The genus was created in 1998.

 History

 The first recognised species in this genus (Macrococcus caseolyticus) was initially named Micrococcus caseolyticus by Evans in 1916.
 It was then renamed Staphylococcus caseolyticus by Schleifer et al in 1982.
 It received its current designation in 1998 by Kloos et al.

 Description

 Members of the genus Macrococcus are Gram-positive, nonmotile, non-spore-forming cocci that are coagulase negative and catalase positive.
 They can be distinguished phenotypically from most staphylococci on the basis of their cellular morphology (they are 2.5 – 4.0 times larger in diameter compared to Staphylococcus aureus) and their positive cytochrome c oxidase reaction.
 Species in this genus are resistant to bacitracin and lysozyme and sensitive to furazolidone.
 The DNA base content is 38–45 mol% G+C. The cell walls lack teichoic acid.
 They are usually unencapsulated.

-The type species is Macrococcus equipercicus.